Sonny Bono: Film and television

-Bono's acting career included bit parts as a guest performer in such television series as The Man From U.N.C.L.E. (appearing with Cher in "The Hot Number Affair"), Fantasy Island, Charlie's Angels, The Love Boat, The Six Million Dollar Man and CHiPs.
+Bono's acting career included bit parts as a guest performer in such television series as The Man From U.N.C.L.E. (appearing with Cher in "The Hot Number Affair"), Fantasy Island, Charlie's Angels, The Love Boat, Matt Houston, The Six Million Dollar Man and CHiPs.
 In the 1975 TV movie Murder on Flight 502, he played the role of rock star Jack Marshall.
 He appeared in the 1980 miniseries Top of the Hill.
 He played the role of mad bomber Joe Selucci in Airplane II: The Sequel (1982) and played the role of Peter Dickinson in the 1986 horror film Troll.
 He portrayed racist entrepreneur Franklin Von Tussle in the John Waters film Hairspray (1988).
 He appeared as the Mayor of Palm Springs (which he was at the time) in several episodes of P.S.
-I Luv U during the 1991–92 TV season, and on Lois & Clark: The New Adventures of Superman (in season 1, episode 9 "The Man of Steel Bars", which aired November 21, 1993), he played Mayor Frank Berkowitz.
+I Luv U during the 1991–92 TV season and on Lois & Clark: The New Adventures of Superman (in season 1, episode 9 "The Man of Steel Bars", which aired November 21, 1993), he played Mayor Frank Berkowitz.
 He made a minor appearance as himself in the comedy film First Kid (1996).
-A portrait of Bono appeared in the VeggieTales episode "Dave and the Giant Pickle", in the Silly Songs with Larry segment I Love My Lips (original version).
+A portrait of Bono appeared in the VeggieTales episode "Dave and the Giant Pickle", in the Silly Songs with Larry segment "I Love My Lips" (original version).

-Bono guest-starred as himself on The Golden Girls episode "Mrs. George Devereaux" (originally broadcast November 17, 1990), in which he vied with Lyle Waggoner for Dorothy's (Bea Arthur) affection in a dream sequence.
-In Blanche's (Rue McClanahan) dream, her husband is still alive, and Bono uses his power as Mayor of Palm Springs to have Waggoner falsely arrested so he can have Dorothy to himself.
-Sophia (Estelle Getty) had been hoping for Sonny and Dorothy to get together and actively supported Sonny.
+Bono guest-starred as himself on The Golden Girls season 6 episode "Mrs. George Devereaux" (originally broadcast November 17, 1990), in which he vied with Lyle Waggoner for Dorothy Zbornak's (Bea Arthur) affection in a dream sequence.
+In Blanche Deveraux's (Rue McClanahan) dream, her husband George (George Grizzard) is still alive and Bono uses his power as Mayor of Palm Springs to have Waggoner falsely arrested so he can have Dorothy to himself.
+Sophia Petrillo (Estelle Getty) had been hoping for Bono and Dorothy to get together and actively supported Bono.

 Political career

 President Ronald Reagan and First Lady Nancy Reagan are greeted by Sonny Bono and Mary Bono on their arrival via Air Force One in Palm Springs, California, December 29, 1988.

 Bono entered politics after experiencing frustration with local government bureaucracy while trying to open a restaurant in Palm Springs, California.
 He made a successful bid for mayor and served from 1988 to 1992.
 As mayor, Bono spearheaded the creation of the Palm Springs International Film Festival, which is held each year in his memory.

 Bono ran for the Republican nomination for United States Senate in 1992, but lost to the more conservative Bruce Herschensohn, who lost the general election to Democrat Barbara Boxer.
 Bono and Herschensohn became close friends after the campaign.
-In 1994, Bono planned to run for lieutenant governor, but decided to run for Congress when Republican Al McCandless announced his retirement.
+In 1994, Bono planned to run for Lieutenant Governor, but decided to run for Congress when Republican Al McCandless announced his retirement.
 Bono won the Republican nomination and the general election to represent California's 44th congressional district.
-He was reelected in 1996 and served from January 1995 until his death.
+He was reelected in 1996 and served from January 1995 until his death in January 1998.